PiSupply/pxt-tinker-kit/README.md

-# Tinkercademy tinker:kit MakeCode Package
+# Pi Supply tinker:kit MakeCode Package

-This is a collection of libraries to support the [Tinkercademy Tinker Kit](https://gethacking.com/products/micro-bit-tinker-kit).
-Created with ElecFreaks, the Tinker Kit is designed for students and tinkerers to create a variety of digital making projects, and includes the following modules:
+This is a collection of libraries to support the [Pi Supply Tinker Kit](https://pisupp.ly/tinkerkit).
+The Tinker Kit is designed for students and tinkerers to create a variety of digital making projects, and includes the following modules:

-* Tinkercademy GVS Breakout Board
+* Breakout Board
 * OLED Display
 * Mini Servo
 * Passive Buzzer